Hangman

 Vocabulary drills

-The single-question-at-a-time format matches how vocab is typically reviewed.
+The one-question-at-a-time format matches how vocab usually gets reviewed.

 Definitions & terminology